 Each week Robert L. Wise, Ph.D., explores the Middle Eastern situation, ranging from Egypt through Jordan, Syria, Lebanon, Israel and the surrounding area.
 Wise first traveled to Israel and the neighboring countries in 1968.
 Two of his sons taught in Jordan and Lebanon universities.
 Wise presents an objective view of the behind the scenes situation in these countries.

-RACISM IN ISRAEL
+BITS AND PIECES IN ISRAEL

 Here’s some of what is floating around the Middle East today.
 Israel continues to press the US to not join the Iranian deal.
 Even though former Prime Minister Netanyahu made a veiled threats against the Biden Administration over returning to the nuclear arms pact, Chief of Military Staff Avi Koavi pledged total cooperation and coordination with America.
 In turn, President Biden told Israeli President Reuven Rivlin “Iran will never get a nuclear weapon on my watch.”

 Readers might draw the conclusion that Israel continues to fight the Khomeini Revolutionary regimen while trying not to provoke the people and their pride.
 At the same time, Israel continues to frustrate nuclear development within Iran.

 Here’s a new twist in the Israel-Washington story.
 The New York Times reported that Former prime minister Benjamin Netanyahu urged Donald Trump to launch a military strike against Iran after it was clear that the former US president had lost the 2020 election.
 General Mark Milley, the chairman of the US Joint Chiefs of Staff, battled to prevent Trump from ordering a strike against Iran, while the President was circled by hawks, including Netanyahu, pressuring him to execute such a strike.

 “If you do this, you’re gonna have a **** war,” Milley reportedly warned Trump at one point.